karmab/kubevirt_sprint_demo/README.md

 - deploy openshift3.9 on 3 nodes with metrics and cns
 - deploy kubevirt using an unified apb (pulling from kubevirt-ansible repo) and deploying an extra storage class
+- install a window template
-- launch a kubevirt windows vm from windows vm apb (using an underlying template)
+- launch a kubevirt windows vm instanciating the template
+- change the status of the offlinevirtualmachine so it launches a vm
 - access a web service exposed on the vm

 ### Infra